 In accordance with 23 C.F.R. § 625, FHWA, in its sole discretion, will approve all design exceptions on the NHS routes regardless of funding source.
-When controlling criteria is not met, the design exception should be submitted to the ADOT PM for State and FHWA approval.
+When controlling criteria is not met, the design exception should be submitted to the ADOT PM for State (if on ADOT ROW) and FHWA approval.
 FHWA and ADOT have published guidelines, procedures and requirements for the documentation and approval of design exceptions.
+Approval of a Design Exception by FHWA is considered a federal action.
+The CA Agency is required to obtain all required environmental clearances prior to obtaining FHWA approval.

-Each Local Agency must have a documented procedure for addressing, documenting, submitting and obtaining approval from ADOT and FHWA for addressing exceptions to the AASHTO Controlling Design Criteria and ADOT Roadway Design Guidelines.
+Each Local Agency must have a documented procedure for addressing, documenting, submitting and obtaining approval from ADOT and FHWA for addressing exceptions to the American Association of State Highway and Transportation Officials (AASHTO) Controlling Design Criteria and ADOT Roadway Design Guidelines.